rotemnstyle/Matrix-App/README.md

 Hey everyone and welcome to my Matrix App!
 This app includes and combined my two loves:
 1) Front End Development
 2) User Experience
+link to the app:  http://matrix-app.surge.sh/
-link of my app: https://codepen.io/rotem-narder/pen/KxyzZb Dear users, do you want to see something cool?
+Dear users, do you want to see something cool?
 Dear, please move your mouse and you will see my Matrix suprsise for you.
 Do you like this app?
 Follow me and you are more then welcome to my Facebook group Create & Innovate - UI/ UX & Front End